canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "How'd you mean?"
 I was sure there was a note of anxiety in her voice now.

-"Like, you've got some number of coma patients from the hospital, but like, how many can there actually be who are in a ward and actually treatable?
+"Like, you've got some number of coma patients from the hospital, but like, how many can there actually be?
 And then, there's the suicide rescue route.
 If you wanna call it that.
-But how many trans people are actually gonna do it every year, and then, multiply that by the number who actually get contacted by this programme..."
+But how many trans people actually are there dying that way?
+And then, multiply that by the fraction who get contacted by this programme, and decide to go along with it..."

 Violet was silent, watching me.
 Like she knew the answer but wanted me to finish the thought.